gcoguiec/iceworx/README.md

 # ⚠️ This projet is now archived

-The tool still work if you need it but I don't plan to maintain this tool anymore.
+The tool still work if you need it but I don't plan to maintain it anymore.

 ---